-- 10.11.1 Original Recording Files.
-All files contained within a recorder, RMM, COTS Media, or that are a byte-for-byte single file downloaded to a host computing platform in unaltered form shall be considered Original Recording Files and be in full compliance with the Data Organization in section 10.5.2 and Data Format in section 10.6. - Original Recording File Annotation.
-In order to provide a standardized method of annotation for Original Recording Files, the following procedures shall be used to ensure IRIG-106 Chapter 10 compliancy: - o The Computer Generated Data, Format 1 Setup Record shall always contain the required attributes IAW section 10.11. - o The Original Recording File Setup Record R-x\RI3 "Original Tape/Storage" attribute value shall be R-x\RI3:Y; - 10.11.2 Modified Recording Files.
+10.11.1 Original Recording Files.
+All files contained within a recorder, RMM, COTS Media, or that are a byte-for-byte single file downloaded to a host computing platform in unaltered form shall be considered Original Recording Files and be in full compliance with the Data Organization in paragraph $\underline{10.5.1}$ and Data Format in paragraph $\underline{10.6}$.

+- Original Recording File Annotation.
+In order to provide a standardized method of annotation for Original Recording Files, the following procedures shall be used to ensure IRIG-106 Chapter 10 compliancy: - o The Computer Generated Data, Format 1 Setup Record shall always contain the required attributes IAW paragraph 10.11. - The Original Recording File Setup Record R-x\RI3 "Original Tape/Storage" attribute value shall be R-x\RI3:Y;

+- 10.11.2 Modified Recording Files.
 Modified Recording files are created from Original Recording Files directly from a recorder, RMM, COTS Media or from Original Recording Files that have been downloaded to a host computing platform.
 There are several instances of Modified Recording Files filtered or sanitized data, a subset of channels, a superset of channels, a subset of time, a subset of both channels and time, or a superset of channels and subset of time. - 10.11.2.1 Modified Recording File Annotation.
 In order to provide a standardized method of annotation for Modified Recording Files, the following procedures shall be used to ensure IRIG-106 Chapter 10 compliancy. - a.
-The Computer Generated Data, Format 1 Setup Record shall always contain the required attributes IAW section 10.11. - b.
-If the Recording Subset File is a Time Subset of the Original Recording File, the R-x\RI3 "Original Tape/Storage" attribute value shall be changed:
+The Computer Generated Data, Format 1 Setup Record shall always contain the required attributes IAW paragraph 10.11. - b.
+Any time a modification is made to an original recording the R-x\RI3 "Original Tape/Storage" attribute value shall be changed:

-From: $R-x\RI3:Y;$ To: $R-x\RI3:N;$
+From: $R-x\RI3:Y$; To: $R-x\RI3:N$;

-Further, the R-x\RI5 "Date of Dub" attribute will be added if not already present, in which case if R-x\RI3 contains a "Y" the attribute shall be empty.
-The R-x\RI5 attribute value shall contain the last date and time the Modified Recording Subset File was created:
+Also, the R-x\RI6 "Date of Modification" attribute will be added if not already present, in which case if R-x\RI3 contains a "Y" R-x\RI6 shall be empty.
+The R-x\RI8 attribute value shall contain the last date and time the Modified Recording File was created.